valentijnstienen/PEMPEM-paper/README.md

 In this paper we discuss how to extend a given initial graph with the information in GPS trajectories.
 An initial graph can either be

+An example of an initial graph is shown below.

+Now, we might know that a truck has been driving a particular route that has been tracked by a GPS tracker.
+In other words, we might have a GPS trace that visualliy looks as follows:

 The GPS trajectories that are used to extend your initial graph should be saved in a CASE folder within the existing Data folder.
 An example of such raw GPS trajectory data is shown below:

 | Date                |Latitude|Longitude|Speed  |Course |